 - Free: This is the Mightycause you know and love.
 You get access to your nonprofit’s page, back-office management tools, basic donor tracking to help you build up your list, and the ability to create fundraisers and teams for your rescue.
 There’s no upfront cost to use Mightycause, and several options for paying platform fees based on what works best for your rescue.
 And, as a bonus, we manage issuing tax receipts to your donors.

 - Premium Plus: As your rescue grows, you will likely need access to more powerful fundraising tools.
-And that’s what Mightycause Premium Plus gives you access to.
+And that’s what Mightycause Advanced Plus gives you access to.
 For $99 per month, you’ll get priority customer support, advanced analytics, essential CRM tools, branded donation pages, volunteer management, and more.
 And best of all, a subscription frees your rescue from platform fees.

 - Premium Enterprise: This is the Cadillac of Mightycause plans for nonprofits hitting their stride.
-With this plan, you get all the benefits of Premium Pro, plus a dedicated project manager, domain masking custom events, and more.
+With this plan, you get all the benefits of Advanced Pro, plus a dedicated project manager, domain masking custom events, and more.

 So, Mightycause is designed to help you grow and accompany your animal rescue as you get bigger, do more, and reach more people.
 Contact us to find a plan that fits your goals, needs and budget!